Rampage (Marvel Comics): Punisher

-Over the course of the series, Clarke begins to form a strong admiration for Frank and Frank's war on crime.
-When G.W.
-Bridge and Jigsaw both up the stakes in their separate attempts to track down Frank, Clarke is forced to go into hiding with Diamonelle, a woman who had been tending to Frank's wounds.
+Clarke is seen working with the Punisher during the Civil War, giving him the means to track down high-tech supervillains.
+Over the course of the series, Clarke forms a strong admiration for Frank Castle and his war on crime.
+When G. W. Bridge and Jigsaw both up the stakes in their separate attempts to track down Castle, Clarke is forced to go into hiding with Diamonelle, a woman who had been tending to Castle's wounds.

-Later, when the news hits that Frank has been apprehended by S.H.I.E.L.D., Clarke is willing to risk his own life for the "only friend he ever had who never let him down".
-Before he can follow through, he is shot multiple times by Diamonelle, who is revealed to be a double agent, and in the process, also revealed to Clarke that Frank killed his girlfriend, Tati, in an earlier trip to Mexico.
+After Castle is apprehended by S.H.I.E.L.D., Clarke is willing to risk his own life for him.
+Before he can follow through, he is shot multiple times by Diamonelle, who is revealed to be a double agent, and in the process, also revealed to Clarke that Castle killed his girlfriend, Tati, in an earlier trip to Mexico.